Cycling holiday Amsterdam to Bruges

 • Can I rejoin the barge before the end of a stage

-No, the barge doesn’t take the same route that the cyclists do.
+No, the barge doesn’t take the same route as the cyclists do.
 Sometimes the route may be altered because of weather conditions or repairs to bridges or locks and then the guests and the guide can arrange with the skipper to be met at a different place.
 Naturally you can always stay on board for one or more days.